niklaas/geomhurricane/README.md

 roses (for an example see [Wikipedia][wiki]).
 It provides a solution to the final exam of [a Coursera course][coursera].

+There is a vignette that shortly describes how to use `geom_hurricane` and provides an answer to the exam.

 [wiki]: https://en.wikipedia.org/wiki/Wind_rose
 [coursera]: https://www.coursera.org/learn/r-data-visualization